 Where can I bet on the Kentucky Derby?

 While horse racing is legal in almost every jurisdiction, some sportsbooks do not post Derby odds.
-You can count on several legal horse racing betting sites to wager on the Derby in those areas where online sports betting is not legal.
+You can bet on the Kentucky Derby through legal horse racing betting sites like FanDuel Racing, which operates in most U.S. states.
+The platform is available even in states where traditional online sports betting isn’t legal.
+Major sportsbooks, including FanDuel, also offer Derby odds in states where racing and sports betting overlap.

 Bet $5, get $150 in bonus bets!
 Claim Now